cy6erskunk/q-n-a/docs/Technical_rules.md

 2 If the handle has no special device or attachment or special shape (e.g. orthopedic), a fencer

 may hold it in any way he wishes and he may also alter the position of his hand on the handle during a bout.
-However, the weapon must not be — either permanently or temporarily, in an open or disguised manner — transformed into a throwing weapon ; it must be used without the hand leaving the handle and without the hand slipping along the handle from front FIE
+However, the weapon must not be — either permanently or temporarily, in an open or disguised manner — transformed into a throwing weapon ; it must be used without the hand leaving the handle and without the hand slipping along the handle from front

-10

-November 2023

 to back during an offensive action.